-In 2019, the Group concluded a framework agreement on the granting of loans in rubles with one of its associates in the total amount of RUB 4,400 million with an interest rate of no more than 8% per annum, valid until 30 June 2021.
-As at 31 December 2020, the balance of unissues loans is RUB 3,319 million.
-The Group estimated the loan commitments in accordance with IFRS 9 based on an analysis of average market rates for similar loans; as at 31 December 2020, the value of such a liability was RUB 0 million (31 December 2019: nil).
+In 2021, the Group and LLC Nitrocom entered into a framework agreement on provision of RUB-denominated loans for the total amount of RUB 7,855 million, with no interest accrued, which matures in 2034.
+As at 31 December 2021, outstanding loan commitments amount to RUB 6,508 million.
+The Group estimated the loan commitment in accordance with IFRS 9 based on the analysis of average market rates for similar loans.
+As at 31 December 2021, the respective liability amounted to RUB 4,309 million.